aalmodovares/DeCaFlow/README.md

 ## Examples

-Please, find usage examples of every module in the `notebooks` folder.
+Find usage examples of every module in the `notebooks` folder.

 There, you can find the whole training process and the results for two example graphs.
 - `napkin_example.ipynb`: Example with the Napkin graph with 2 confounders.